Biodiversity, food and nutrition interact on a number of key issues. It contributes directly to food security, nutrition and well-being.

+Nevertheless, agriculture is one of the major causes of biodiversity loss.
 Highly intensive production systems and the exploitation of agricultural land have made agriculture one of the main drivers of biodiversity loss.

-At a landscape level the maintenance of water elements, the restoration of hedges, and the creation of native flower strips to attract pollinators are some of the measures that deliver tangible results for biodiversity at the field.
+At a landscape level the maintenance of water elements, the restoration of hedges, and the creation of native flower strips to attract pollinators are some of the measures that deliver tangible results for biodiversity.

 We create alliances and promote innovation to ensure conservation and development

 Sustainability is a shared responsibility and the conservation of our natural heritage involves finding benefits for all stakeholders living in side by side.